-Kim Snow, Interim Executive Director, is responsible for all dimensions of school operations, including leadership and management of curriculum, communications, budget, facilities, development, planning, and faculty/staff supervision.
+Kim Snow, Executive Director, is responsible for all dimensions of Franklin Center's operations, including leadership and management of curriculum, communications, budget, facilities, development, planning, and faculty/staff supervision.
 If you have questions, please feel free to contact her at: kim.snow@franklinmn.org or 952-737-6900.

-Coming soon: See our website for our staff directory.
+See our website for our staff directory.